 6.2.3.4.2 EAS Deployment Information Provision from AF via NEF

 The AF provides non-PDU Session specific EAS Deployment information to 5GC via the procedure defined in this clause.
+For NEF to be able identify the EAS deployment Information when AF updates and deletes the information the AF shall provide the following:

+- Either DNN and S-NSSAI or AF-service-identifier, where NEF maps AF-service-identifier to a DNN and S-NSSAI;

+- At lease one of: External Application ID or External Group Identifier, where NEF maps these elements to 5GC internal representation.